Skip to content

 A regulated institution that depends on a single model provider inherits that provider's roadmap, data posture, and regulatory exposure.
 "The vendor's model produced it" is not an answer a regulator accepts.

-Deeplinq treats model choice as a compliance decision.
+deeplinq treats model choice as a compliance decision.
 Institutions run proprietary frontier models, open-weights on local inference, or both — selected by task, sensitivity, and regulator expectation.
 Model versions are pinned so an auditor reconstructs a decision months later.
 Models replace without rewriting the platform.

 Where a hyperscaler assistant or CRM-native copilot forces tenancy and a single provider, deeplinq keeps the model behind an interface the institution controls.